Environmental Protection Agency (EPA).

 Direct final rule.

-This final rule is effective July 28, 2000 unless by July 13, 2000 adverse or critical comments are received.
-If adverse comment is received, EPA will publish a timely withdrawal of the direct final rule in the Federal Register and inform the public that the rule will not take effect.
+This rule is effective October 2, 2009 without further notice, unless EPA receives adverse written comment by September 2, 2009.
+If EPA receives such comments, it will publish a timely withdrawal of the direct final rule in the Federal Register and inform the public that the rule will not take effect.

 FOR FURTHER INFORMATION CONTACT: